SonnyLabs/EU_AI_ACT_MCP/README.md

 See [Setup for Claude Desktop](#setup-for-claude-desktop), [Setup for Windsurf](#setup-for-windsurf) or [Setup for cursor](#setup-for-cursor) below.

-This has also been tested on a CrewAI agent.
+This also works with AI agents like CrewAI agents.

 ## 📁 Project Structure